algorandfoundation/docs/docs/features/index.md

 [Overview](./accounts/index.md) - Learn all about Algorand accounts, keys, wallets, and addresses.

-[Creation Methods](./accounts/create.md) -How to create standalone accounts, wallet-derived (kmd) accounts, or multisignature accounts.
+[Creation Methods](./accounts/create.md) - How to create standalone accounts, wallet-derived (kmd) accounts, or multisignature accounts.

+[Rekeying](./accounts/rekey.md) - Learn how to change the private spending key of an Algorand address.

 # Transactions